Name: Gentoo penguin (Pygoscelis papua)

 Large seabirds like skuas and giant petrels steal gentoo eggs and try to make off with chicks.
 All gentoo penguins are on the watch for leopard seals and orcas, which also feed on them.

 - Nobody is exactly sure why the word “gentoo” was applied to this particular penguin.
 The only other association with the word came from the 1630s, when it was an Anglo-Indian term used to distinguish Indian Hindus from Indian Muslims.
 This use of the word may have come from the Portuguese word gentio, which refers to gentiles.

 - The genus Pygoscelis means “rump-legged” and contains three brush-tailed penguins identified by their long tails, which sweep back and forth as they waddle.

 - Gentoo penguins are the third largest penguin species.

 - Unlike some other penguin species, gentoos do not have a yearly migration cycle.

 - The weight and height of gentoos are found to increase the farther they live from the Antarctic Peninsula.

 - Gentoo penguins only breed in areas free of snow and ice.

-- Cleaniness is key.
+- Cleanliness is key.
 If the previous year’s nesting area is covered with waste or too trampled, gentoo penguins will locate the next year’s area somewhere else along the coastline.

-- Gentoo penguins are the only penguin species in the Antarctic Peninsula region that are expanding both in numbers and in distribution.
+- Gentoo penguins are the only penguin species along the Antarctic Peninsula that is expanding both in numbers and in distribution.